Computer Programming

 GENERAL INFORMATION

 This course is open to high school juniors and seniors.
 An application is required.
-Previous experience with programming is desirable but not required.
+Previous experience with programming is strongly suggested but not required.

 PROGRAM EXPECTATIONS